 - She completed her Clinical/Neuropsychology predoctoral internship at Central Arkansas Veterans Healthcare System and the University of Arkansas for Medical Sciences/Institute on Aging.

 - She further pursued a fellowship in Adult Clinical Neuropsychology at Emory University Medical School in Atlanta, Georgia.

-- Dr. Snider has earned several awards for her accomplishments in therapy, research, and academics.
+- Dr. Snider graduated with honors and has earned several awards for her accomplishments in therapy, research, assessment, and academics.

 Dr. Snider is passionately committed to her profession.
 When she is not seeing clients, she enjoys the company of her loving and supportive family, friends, and her beloved pets.
-She has two female miniature schnauzers and one cockatiel whom she adores.
-She loves watching comedies, baking her grandmother's chocolate pie recipe, and camping by the lake in McCall, Idaho.
+She has two female miniature schnauzers, Sofi and Kyla, and one very talkative cockatiel, Piper, whom she adores.
+With the addition of three female baby guinea pigs, Sugar, Spice, and Nutmeg, it appears Dr. Snider has added zookeeper to her list of positions.
+She loves watching comedies, eating out with friends and family, baking her grandmother's chocolate pie recipe, finding new and interesting recipes to cook and bake, barbecuing, planting flowers, playing Frisbee with and walking her dogs, decorating her home, taking drives along scenic routes, and camping.
 After living in various states, she feels blessed to have the opportunity to practice psychology in her homestate of Idaho.